Energy bill rebates, grants & support 2026: who qualifies in the UK?

 Rebates vs cheaper tariffs: what makes the biggest difference?

-A rebate is helpful, but it’s usually a one-off credit or time-limited discount.
+A rebate or grant is helpful, but it’s usually a one-off credit or time-limited discount.
 A better tariff can reduce your bills every month.
-Many households do both: apply for support and switch to a more suitable plan.
+Many households do both: claim the support they qualify for and switch to a more suitable plan.
+With the July 2026 cap at 26.11p/kWh for electricity and 7.33p/kWh for gas, the gap between a poor and a competitive tariff over a year can be significant.

 Option Pros Watch-outs

-Energy bill rebate / credit Immediate relief if you meet criteria; may be prioritised for vulnerable households Not guaranteed; may be capped; can take time to process
+Rebate / discount (e.g. Warm Home Discount) Immediate relief if you meet criteria; often prioritised for vulnerable households Not guaranteed; limited funding; can take time to process

-Switching tariffs Ongoing savings; choose features that suit you (fixed vs variable, green options) Exit fees may apply on some fixed deals; prices change
+Switching tariffs Ongoing monthly savings; choose fixed vs variable, green options Exit fees may apply on some fixed deals; prices change quarterly

 Supplier support plan Can reduce debt pressure; payment plans; emergency credit options Usually needs direct contact and evidence; terms vary by supplier